jon-mly/difusely-case-study/README.md

 ## Further improvements axis

 - No true databases reconciliation strategy implemented.
 Caching is rolled back if an operation fails.
-Could be possible to store queue operations to pass when possible
+Could be possible to store queue operations to pass when possible.
 - Connectivity-aware service to resolve remote database proactively.
-- Expand on the testing strategies
+- Implement testing strategy